mdub/another_enum/README.md

-# EnumeratedType
+# AnotherEnum

-`EnumeratedType` provides support for defining Enumerated Types in Ruby.
-An Enumerated Type is a class with a finite (and usually small) set of predefined, named values.
+`AnotherEnum` provides support for defining enumerated types in Ruby.
+An enumerated type (or "enum") is a class with a finite (and usually small) set of predefined, named values.

 ## Usage

-Define a enumerated type by subclassing EnumeratedType.
+Define a enumerated type by subclassing AnotherEnum.
 Use `.define` to define allowed values:

+    require 'another_enum'

-    class Colour < EnumeratedType
+    class Colour < AnotherEnum
       define :red
       define :green
       define :blue